Instability of supersymmetric black holes via quantum phase transitions: The model

 while all the other values of $\abs{\nu}>1$ are $\mathcal{N}=2$ supergravity theories.
 The scalar field potential satisfies

 and the equation for the dilaton is

 Therefore, when $\phi=0$, this equation is satisfied if

 which implies that there is a single gauge field when $\phi=0$.
-Hence, the Lagrangian \eqref{Lag} has at least two solutions for a given set of boundary conditions which are compatible with $\phi=0$.
-Let us consider the case when the system is fully characterized by its electric charge and the total energy.
-In this case, when $\phi=0$, the field equations are satisfied by the well known Reissner-Nordstr\"{o}m solution, while when $\phi\neq0$ one obtains the black holes solutions of \cite{Anabalon:2020pez}.
+Hence, the Lagrangian \eqref{eq:action} has at least two solutions for a given set of boundary conditions which are compatible with $\phi=0$.

+\paragraph{Hairy vs.\ Reissner-Nordstr\"{o}m.} Let us consider the case when the system is fully characterized by its electric charge and the total energy.
+In this case, when $\phi=0$, the field equations are satisfied by the well known Reissner-Nordstr\"{o}m solution, while when $\phi\neq0$ one obtains the hairy black holes solutions of \cite{Anabalon:2020pez}.
 In the grand canonical ensemble, when the temperature of the system vanishes, there exist two black holes for the same chemical potential $\Phi$.
 On the other side, in the canonical ensemble, there exist two black holes for the same electric charge $Q$.
 Furthermore, the purely electrically charged, extremal Reissner-Nordstr\"{o}m black hole is not supersymmetric \cite{Romans:1991nq}.
-However, the black holes with $\phi\neq0$ can be supersymmetric.
-Then, the study of the phase transition between these states become a way to study under which conditions supersymmetry is actually expected to be broken or unbroken.
+However, the black holes with $\phi\neq0$ can be supersymmetric \cite{Anabalon:2020pez,Gallerati:2021cty}.
+Then, the study of the phase transition between these states becomes a way to study under which conditions supersymmetry is actually expected to be broken or unbroken.
 In the following sections, we mathematically describe these two states.